-Among the Greek islands, Mykonos - with no doubt - is the most famous for the cosmopolitan atmosphere, the exciting nightlife, the unrevealed Cycladic architecture and the magnificent beaches.
-Mykonos, a small island known also as The island of Winds, constitutes a thrilling destination, marrying jet set venues with nature’s rich heritage.
+Among the Greek islands, Mykonos - with no doubt - is the most famous for its cosmopolitan atmosphere, the exciting nightlife, the unrevealed Cycladic architecture and the magnificent beaches.
+Mykonos, a small island known also as The island of Wind, constitutes a thrilling destination, combining luxury jet set venues with nature’s rich heritage.

 It is one of the Cycladic islands, in the Aegean Sea, has got a regular connection with the ports of Piraeus or Rafina and an airport connecting it with Athens, Thessaloniki and other major cities in Greece.
 During the summer period, there are frequent charter flights from all over the world.

-This is the first Greek island that made tourism worth of its natural pores, the sea and the sun in the middle 50’s and during 70’s, 80’s, 90’s it became fashionable for every artist, politician or businessman.
-In nowadays Mykonos is no longer a fashionable destination but a stable value for any holiday style.
+This is the first Greek island that made tourism fashionable, firstly for the sea and sun and later a haven for anyone from well known international artists to renowned politicians, nowadays Mykonos is no longer just a fashionable destination but a stable value for any holiday style.

-Alefkandra or Little Venice, is a unique neighborhood all over Greece, as the waves splash windows and create an amazing landscape.
-The adjacent neighborhood of Kastro, the Archaeological Museum, the picturesque windmills, the church of Panayia Paraportiani and shopping in Matogianni (a famous street with fashion boutiques) are some of the hottest spots of Mykonos.
+Alexandra or Little Venice, is a unique neighbourhood and well known throughout Greece, as the waves splash the whitewashed waterfront building creating an epic landscape.
+The adjacent neighbourhood of Kastro, the Archaeological Museum, the picturesque windmills, the church of Panayia Paraportiani and shopping in Matogianni (a famous street with international fashion boutiques) are some of the hottest spots of Mykonos.

-The island is only a small one and easily explored.
+The island is only small and is easily explored.
 It has great beaches with soft white sand and crystal blue waters, offering all sorts of entertainment.

-Mykonos’ nightlife is from the very best ones in Mediterranean, with famous DJs who come from all over Europe to perform in the wild clubs.
-For those seeking a bacchanal holiday with sun and beach during the day and endless partying in the night, Mykonos is the right place.
+Mykonos’ nightlife is second to none in the Mediterranean, with famous European DJs performing in the wild clubs.
+For those seeking a bacchanal holiday with sun and beach during the day and endless night partying, Mykonos is the perfect choice for you.

 Activities in Mykonos

-• SCUBA and snorkeling (SCUBA at Psarou beach near Platy Yialos)
+• SCUBA and snorkelling (SCUBA at Psarou beach near Platy Yialos)

 • Best nightlife on the Greek islands